 Responsible government

 Responsible government means that the executive government is responsible to the parliament.
-This principle underlies the Australian system of government, whereby the Crown (represented by the Governor-General) acts on the advice of ministers, who are members of, and accountable to, the parliament.
+This principle underlies the Australian system of government, whereby the crown (represented by the Governor‑General) acts on the advice of ministers, who are members of, and accountable to, the parliament.

 Rule of law

-The rule of law is the principle that a nation should be governed by law and that all individuals, including government officials and law-makers themselves, are subject to the law and equally accountable before it.
+The rule of law is the principle that a nation should be governed by law and that all individuals, including government officials and lawmakers themselves, are subject to the law and equally accountable before it.
 A person cannot be punished unless a court has found a breach of the law.

 Separation of powers

-The separation of powers doctrine is the principle that there are three powers of government—legislative, executive, and judicial—and that a country’s liberty depends on these three powers being invested in separate bodies.
-This is because the division of powers among legislative, executive and judicial arms of government provides for checks and balances in a system of government.
-In relation to legal proceedings it is vital that the judiciary is independent from the executive government, and that the executive government should not have judicial powers.
+This is because the division of powers among legislative, executive and judicial arms of government provides checks and balances in a system of government.
+In relation to legal proceedings, it is vital that the judiciary is independent from the executive government, and that the executive government should not have judicial powers.
 Judicial powers should only be exercised by the courts.

-In the Westminster system of government followed by Australia, despite the appearance of formal divisions in the Constitution, there is some overlap between legislative and executive functions.
-Executive government is formed from a part of the legislature—Ministers come from parliament.
-However, the boundary between the judiciary, and the executive and parliament, is strictly observed.
-Also it is expected that parliament will scrutinise the proposals and performance of executive government and that the membership of the legislature, and the formation of executive government, will be regularly subject to the will of the people at elections.
+Executive government is formed from a part of the legislature—ministers come from parliament.
+However, the boundary between the judiciary and the executive and parliament is strictly observed.
+It is also expected that the parliament will scrutinise the proposals and performance of executive government and that the membership of the legislature, and the formation of executive government, will be regularly subject to the will of the people at elections.

 Standard of proof

 The standard of proof required by courts in criminal cases is that the accused’s guilt in respect of a charge must be proved ‘beyond reasonable doubt’.
-The standard in civil cases is 'on the balance of probabilities', in other words, that the facts asserted are more likely than not.
+The standard in civil cases is 'on the balance of probabilities'—in other words, that the facts asserted are more likely than not.

 Sub judice convention

-A matter is said to be sub judice (‘before a judge’) while it is under consideration by a court.
 The sub judice convention refers to the restriction that the House places on itself not to debate matters that are still before a court of law, so as to prevent parliamentary debate from influencing juries and prejudicing parties and witnesses in court proceedings.

 For more information